tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 * Every class has an implicit constructor that is always called first (which initializes variables with the values specified outside of any function)
 * `super` will only call the explicit constructor. the automatic one is already called Some rules:
-1. If the inherited class defines
+1. If the inherited class defines an `_init` that takes arguments, the nthe inheriting class *must* define `_init` and pass the appropriate parameters to `super`
+2. The inheriting class can have a different number of arguments thatn the base class

+Static Constructor
+: `_static_init` is called automatically when the class is loaded, after automatic static va

 ### Exports